Project investigations are taking place along the West Gate Freeway, local roads in the inner west and along Footscray Road and CityLink.

 - Traffic counting surveys

 While investigations are underway, some temporary pedestrian or traffic management measures may be in place for safety.
+In some circumstances, it will be necessary to restrict access to a lane during the day, or close a road overnight, however detours will be in place to redirect traffic.
 There will be minimal disruption to road users and nearby residents or businesses.

 These investigations help build a detailed understanding of the whole project corridor.
 Investigations in a particular area do not necessarily mean the project will be situated in, or have an impact on, that location.